-The Motability Scheme is a government funded program that allows those with disabilities to exchange part of their benefit for a free vehicle.
-You will be eligible to join the Motability Scheme if you receive the Higher Rate Mobility Component of Disability Living Allowance, the Enhanced Rate of the Mobility Component of Personal Independence Payment, the War Pensioners' Mobility Supplement or the Armed Forces Independence Payment.
-More information on eligibility is available online.
+If you or someone you love has a disability, it's important to be informed of all the mobility options available.
+The Motability Scheme is a government-funded program that allows those with disabilities to exchange part of their benefit for an accessible vehicle.
+You will be eligible to join the Motability Scheme if you receive the Higher Rate Mobility Component of Disability Living Allowance, the Enhanced Rate of the Mobility Component of Personal Independence Payment, the War Pensioners' Mobility Supplement, or the Armed Forces Independence Payment.
+More eligibility information is available online.

-What is a Wheelchair Accessible Vehicle
+What is a Wheelchair Accessible Vehicle?

 A WAV will include a built in ramp or lift, tie downs for the wheelchair, conversions to allow comfortable headroom and access from the side or the back of the vehicle.